Security Trends in Healthcare Technology

 Special Considerations: Telemedicine and Medical Devices

 Securing Telehealth: The rapid growth of telemedicine brings unique security needs.
 Providers must ensure that video and messaging platforms are HIPAA-compliant and encryptednccoe.nist.gov.
 This often means using enterprise telehealth systems rather than consumer apps.
 Clinicians should conduct tele-visits from private, secure networks.
-NIST recommends limiting device access – i.e. using corporate-owned laptops for telehealth while keeping personal devices and home Wi-Fi networks isolatednccoe.nist.gov.
+NIST recommends limiting device access – i.e. using corporate-owned laptops for telehealth while keeping personal devices and home Wi-Fi networks isolated.
 Patient-facing mobile health apps must also protect data at rest and in transit, and session timeouts should be enforced.
 Among telehealth challenges: authenticating patients remotely, ensuring privacy in uncontrolled environments, and integrating telemedicine platforms securely with hospital EHRs.
 These require policies, patient consent procedures, and secure sign-in tools.

 Medical Device Security: Medical devices (infusion pumps, monitors, imaging scanners) pose special challenges because they often run on proprietary or outdated software.
 Manufacturers and hospitals must collaborate to manage these risks.
 The FDA now issues cybersecurity guidance and recall notices when device vulnerabilities are found.
 For example, modern devices support secure update channels and anti-tampering features.
 Hospitals protect devices by creating secure network zones for medical equipment, using hardware firewalls, and regularly updating device firmware.
 New regulations – such as FDA’s final guidance on cybersecurity considerations for device premarket submissionsfda.gov – mean future medical devices will have stronger built-in security controls (secure boot, encrypted communication, etc.).
 Clinics also often implement “just-in-time” inventory checks for devices and monitor traffic to detect abnormal device behavior.